angrybacon/doomsday-wiki/markdown/chapters/1/laboratory-maniac.md

 that may be created is much larger.
 So things to remember are:

-1. LM is an alternate wincon which carries the risk of facing removal, but dodges certain kinds of common Storm hate.
+1. LM is an alternate wincon which carries the risk of facing removal, but dodges certain kinds of common Storm hate
-2. You need enough mana to cast LM safely as well as a draw effect for when he is in play.
+2. You need enough mana to cast LM safely as well as a draw effect for when he is in play
-4. CS can be used to create a pile that cannot be responded to by removal.
+4. CS can be used to create a pile that cannot be responded to by removal